DavisVaughan/almanac/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## 0.1.1 Submission

+This patch release fixed two issues surfaced by the CRAN checks page.

+- Imports are now correctly declared for V8 and R6.

+- An USBAN issue regarding `NaN` handling has been fixed.

 ## 0.1.0 Resubmission